zenaan/iqnets/README.md

 **Freedom has a price.**

-If we wish to live in freedom, which we must pay the price (the consequences of living in/ with) freedom.
+If we wish to live in freedom, we must pay the price for freedom.

+The price for freedom includes but is not limited to the consequences of living in or with, freedom.

+Fail to pay the price freedom demands, even by way of acquiescense, and we live in slavery, albeit well fed (usually) and in gilt cages.

-Failure to pay that price, even by way of acquiescense, is the slide down the "slippery slope of supposed safety", into abject slavery.
+Choose comfort and "safety", and we slide down the "slippery slope of supposed safety", into abject and despotic slavery.

 A free people are willing to pay the price which freedom demands.
+All others, are slaves.

 Intellectually honest humans who uphold our fundamental human rights, support those who live in pursuance of our human rights.